 If the student is not satisfied with the institution’s outcome of the complaint, the student may contact the following state contacts:

 - The ombudsman serves as the state’s primary point of contact for addressing questions and concerns from private school officials and program offices

 - Equitable Services Ombudsman

 - If the Ombudsman is unable to assist you, contact

 - Office of Articulation within the Department of Education

-Out-of-state distance education students, who have completed the internal grievance process and the applicable state grievance process, may appeal non-instructional complaints to the Postsecondary Reciprocal Distance Education Coordinating Council.
-For additional information, please visit: FL-SARA Complaint Process: http://www.fldoe.org/sara/complaint-process.stml.
+Out of state distance education students, who have completed the internal institutional grievance process and the applicable state grievance process, may appeal non‐instructional complaints to the FL‐SARA PRDEC Council.
+For additional information on the complaint process, please visit the FL‐SARA Complaint Process page.